High cholesterol as a risk factor for stroke

 Lipids or fats are found in our blood stream.
 There are different kinds of lipids that affect stroke risk.
 We will begin with cholesterol.

 Cholesterol is made in the liver and is found in certain foods.
-While it is essential for the smooth working of the body, too much cholesterol can lead to furring up of the blood vessel walls making them more brittle and increase the likelihood of blockages.
+While it is essential for the smooth working of the body, too much cholesterol can lead to furring up of the blood vessel walls making them more brittle and increasing the likelihood of blockages.
+Therefore, making sure cholesterol levels do not get too high can reduce risk of cardiovascular problems, including having a stroke.
+Managing cholesterol is especially important for people who have already had a stroke, to reduce the risk of having another stroke.

 What is a healthy level of cholesterol?1